Michael Schenker: Early career and rise to fame: Scorpions and UFO

-Michael Schenker Group, McAuley Schenker Group and UFO Reunion
+Michael Schenker Group, McAuley Schenker Group and reunion with UFO

 In 1979, Schenker started a solo career by founding the Michael Schenker Group (MSG).
 The history of MSG is strewn with personality conflicts and incidents.
 In 1982, original singer Gary Barden, who sang on the first two studio albums and a live album, was fired in favour of Graham Bonnet.
 Bonnet lasted one album (Assault Attack) and a single gig, at Sheffield University, where he drunkenly exposed himself and was subsequently fired from the band.
 Barden rejoined MSG for the rest of the tour.
 He also appeared on the 1983 studio album (Built to Destroy) and the band's second live album (Rock Will Never Die).

 After Barden's second departure, Schenker reorganized the band around himself and new singer Robin McAuley and renamed it the McAuley Schenker Group.
 The new incarnation of MSG was steered toward a more commercial hard rock sound.
-After three albums, Schenker and McAuley parted company.
+After three albums, Perfect Timing (1987), Save Yourself (1989) and M.S.G.
+(1991), Schenker and McAuley parted company.
 In the meantime, he briefly replaced Robbin Crosby in Ratt, appearing on their 1990 MTV Unplugged performance.

 In 1993, Schenker rejoined UFO.
 He co-wrote (with Phil Mogg) nearly the whole of their reunion album, Walk on Water (1995), and toured with them briefly.

-He then resurrected the Michael Schenker Group with all new members and recorded three more albums, Written in the Sand, The Unforgiven, and Be Aware of Scorpions before rejoining UFO for two further releases, Covenant and Sharks.
+He then resurrected the Michael Schenker Group with all new members and recorded three more albums, Written in the Sand (1996), The Unforgiven (1999), and Be Aware of Scorpions (2001), before rejoining UFO for two further releases, Covenant (2000) and Sharks (2002).